-Many of us claim to be eating a great diet, however vitamin deficiencies can creep up on us, even when we think we’re doing it all right.
-It may be that you’re suffering from dry eyes due to a lack of essential fatty acids, or perhaps that twitchy eye you get every now and again from a lack of magnesium; there’s simply no question that a vitamin deficiency can cause a multitude of eye problems.
+Many of us claim to be eating a great diet, however, vitamin deficiencies can creep up on us, even when we think we’re doing it all right.
+Perhaps you suffer from dry eyes due to a lack of essential fatty acids.
+Maybe that twitchy eye you get every now and again is from a lack of magnesium.
+Honestly, there’s no question that a vitamin/mineral deficiency can cause a multitude of eye problems.

-If your diet is missing some key vitamins/minerals/nutrients on a day to day basis, or perhaps you’ve already been diagnosed with a specific deficiency that could cause eye-related problems by your doctor, then an adjustment of the diet and maybe a supplement or two may be what’s needed.
+If your diet is missing some key vitamins/minerals/nutrients on a day to day basis, then an adjustment of the diet and maybe a supplement or two may be what’s needed.
+The same goes for it you’ve already been diagnosed with a specific deficiency that could cause eye-related problems by your doctor.

 I would like to reiterate that the supplements I am recommending are designed to add to, not replace, the nutrients that you are getting from a healthy balanced diet.
-Taking supplements cannot fully turn your health around if you’re eating a nutritionally poor diet, which is associated with many serious health problems, including vision loss and eye degeneration.
+Supplements cannot fully turn your health around if you eat a nutritionally poor diet.
+Without a doubt, a poor diet is associated with many serious health problems, which includes vision loss and eye degeneration.

-These supplements however can provide an array of necessary vitamins, minerals and other nutrients that research has shown to be beneficial for maintaining eye health and good vision.
+Even so, supplements do have their place.
+Indeed, they provide an array of necessary vitamins, minerals and other nutrients that research shows to be beneficial for maintaining eye health and good vision.

 Astaxanthin, Zeaxanthin and Lutein

-Three of the top carotenoids for eye health include astaxanthin, zeaxanthin and lutein.
+Especially important for eye health are these three of the top carotenoids: astaxanthin, zeaxanthin and lutein.
 These carotenoids can easily pass through the blood-retinal barrier to get to the eyes to help protect and support eye health.

 Zeaxanthin and lutein are found in high concentrations in the macula of the eye and can block blue light from reaching the inner parts of the eye, including the retina.
-These carotenoids can also reduce the risk of light-induced damage that could lead to macular degeneration.
+Additionally, these carotenoids also reduce the risk of light-induced damage that could lead to macular degeneration.
 See my previous blog for eye health here for more information about the effects of blue light.

 Here are some supplements I would recommend that contain these gems for eye health:

-A.Vogel Vision Complex is a wonderful herbal product by A.Vogel containing essential nutrients that are good for eye health, including zinc, zeaxanthin, lutein and beta-carotene.
-These essential nutrients are naturally sourced from blackcurrants, carrot juice and the herb Tagetes, which also means that since they are a natural food source and not synthetic, they are more easily recognised and absorbed by the body.
+A.Vogel Vision Complex is a wonderful herbal product by A.Vogel.
+It contains essential nutrients that are good for eye health, including zinc, zeaxanthin, lutein and beta-carotene.
+Interestingly, these essential nutrients are naturally sourced from blackcurrants, carrot juice and the herb Tagetes.
+Because of this, it means they are a natural food source and not synthetic.
+This makes this supplement more easily recognised and absorbed by the body.

-Herbal remedies such as Vision Complex can easily be incorporated into your lifestyle to boost eye health and help maintain healthy eyes and good vision.
+Herbal remedies such as Vision Complex are easily incorporated into your lifestyle to boost eye health and help maintain healthy eyes and good vision.

-As mentioned earlier, Lutein & Astaxanthin are very important in the maintenance of healthy vision & eye health, making this supplement a fantastic addition to a health balanced diet.
+As mentioned earlier, Lutein & Astaxanthin are very important in the maintenance of healthy vision & eye health.
+Naturally, that makes this supplement a fantastic addition to a healthy balanced diet.

-This eye loving supplement complex from Nature’s Plus contains eye-protective antioxidants from grape seed, wild bilberry, blueberry, trans-resveratrol, quercetin and more – neutralizing the free radicals that inflict the most damage on the eyes delicate tissues.
-It’s also home to Lutein, Astaxanthin and Zeaxanthin, vitamins A, C and E, along with the minerals zinc and selenium.
+This eye loving supplement complex from Nature’s Plus contains eye-protective antioxidants from grape seed, wild bilberry, blueberry, trans-resveratrol, quercetin and more.
+They help neutralize the free radicals that inflict the most damage on the delicate tissues of the eyes.
+In addition, this supplement is also home to Lutein, Astaxanthin and Zeaxanthin, vitamins A, C and E, along with the minerals zinc and selenium.

-Additional supplements that I would recommend for healthy eyes include:
+Additional supplements that I recommend for healthy eyes include:

 Omega 3 fatty acids are vitally important for eye health and may help to prevent against dry eyes and the degeneration of the retina (macular degeneration).

-Your body can’t make these healthy fats by itself, which is why it is essential for you to get them from your food or through supplementation.
+Our bodies can’t make these healthy fats by itself, which is why it is essential to get them from food or through supplementation.

-We stock an array of Vitamin C supplements, so you’re spoilt for choices.
+We stock an array of Vitamin C supplements, so you’re spoilt for choice.

-Our eyes need a variety of different nutrients to help them function at their optimum level, such as vitamins A, C and E, B12, zinc, magnesium, selenium and folic acid; and these are just a few!
+Unsurprisingly, our eyes need a variety of different nutrients to help them function at their optimum levels.
+These include vitamins A, C and E, B12, zinc, magnesium, selenium and folate, and these are just a few!